 Curate a gallery at the end of the run.
-A display of decorative plates makes a beautiful and fitting end point.
+A display of decorative plates makes a beautiful and fitting endpoint.

 Simple and chic.
-A glowing wooden cut through between crisp white cabinets looks clean and inviting.
+A glowing wooden cut-through between crisp white cabinets looks clean and inviting.

 Create a party piece.
 The wine cooler that towers the full height of this black kitchen is certain to keep guests entertained!

-Another wine rack in an L-shaped kitchen with peninsula.
+Another wine rack in an L-shaped kitchen with a peninsula.
 This time the vino is brought right to the bench.
 It might prove a challenge to stop at just one bottle.

-Dual windows look grand along a length of countertop.
+Dual windows look grand along a length of the countertop.
 Intricately patterned backsplash tiles on the other branch balance the look.

 A large potted plant makes a natural divide between the kitchen and dining spot.

 Use patterns to make the most of small spaces.

 Open shelving units and color blocks make an interesting scheme.

 Minimalist kitchens can sink away into the walls with handle-free slab fronted units.